YatningTam/DA-Portfolio/README.md

-# Portfolio Summary
+# Summary

-This portfolio contains projects done in Excel, Python, SQL Server and Tableau to showcase my skills.
+Using SQL query language to investigate the Covid Deaths dataset.